Peoples of Florida: Eyes on the Past, Present, and Future

 On April 1, 1864, the steamship Maple Leaf was transporting Union supplies when it struck a Confederate mine in the St. Johns River just off Mandarin Point where it sank and still lies today.
 The Mandarin Museum & Historical Society has a large collection of the artifacts from this ship which were recovered by Dr. Keith Holland, St. Johns Archaeological Expeditions, Inc. It also has on site the St. Joseph’s Mission Schoolhouse for African-American children built in 1898.
 The cost of admission is $7 per person.
 Attendees are required to provide their own transportation.
 A map and directions will be provided.

-The Florida Anthropological Society invites the submission of abstracts for paper or poster presentations at the 69th annual meeting in Jacksonville.
+Each year, the Florida Anthropological Society invites the submission of abstracts for paper or poster presentations at the annual conference.
 We encourage submissions on a broad range of topics pertaining to Florida anthropology, archaeology, history, and other related disciplines.
-Paper and poster presentations will occur on Saturday, May 6, 2017.
-Papers and posters should state the research question(s) that guided the work and summarize conclusions or issues resolved by the investigation.
+This year, paper and poster presentations will occur on Saturday, May 6, 2017.

 Student Prize Competition